How To Spend, Save, and Invest In Alignment With Your Values

 Spending, saving, and investing money in alignment with your values doesn’t have to be complicated

 In this post, I’ve shared with you quick ways to assess whether or not your money is working in a way that supports your unique belief system.
-When it comes to spending, check-in on how the spending makes you feel.
-Ask yourself if the spending habits you have are in alliance with your beliefs.
-Moving onto saving, check with the bank or credit union’s mission and values statement, and do a quick google search to see if there were any recent scandals you don’t want your money associated with.
-And finally, check out other unique ways to invest from community investing, start-ups, and socially responsible investing.
+When it comes to spending, check in on how the spending makes you feel.
+Ask yourself if your spending habits are in alliance with your beliefs.
+Moving onto saving, check with the bank or credit union’s mission and values statement, and do a quick Google search to see if there were any recent scandals you don’t want your money associated with.
+Finally, check out other unique ways to invest, from community investing to start-ups and socially responsible investing.
 I hope this breakdown helped you find ways to spend, save, and invest your money in alignment with your values!

 Note: a version of this post was originally published on the now-closed website “The Middle Edit” in winter 2019.